86 billion dollars.

 If your job requires standing a lot, or you find yourself cooking for hours every day, an anti-fatigue gel mat is a simple yet brilliant solution.

-How to do it – using a gel mat at work or in the kitchen is a great way to support your lumbar spine and muscles without a chair.
+👉 How to use – using a gel mat at work or in the kitchen is a great way to support your lumbar spine and muscles without a chair.

-The Wellness mat, for example, is very “cushiony”, but is low enough so you won’t stumble or trip over it.
-It feels like floating on cloud when you stand on it.
+The Kangaroo Gel mat, for example, is very “cushiony”, but is low enough so you won’t stumble or trip over it.
+It feels like floating on a cloud when you stand on it.

 Best for: Lower back pain at night